cloudflare/cloudflare-docs-engine/src/content/platform/limits.md

 Unlimited (Paid) Workers scripts automatically scale onto thousands of Cloudflare edge servers around the world; there is no general limit to the number of requests per second Workers can handle.

-Cloudflare's abuse protection methods do not affect well-intentioned traffic.
-However, if you send many thousands of requests per second from a small number of client IP addresses, you can inadvertently trigger Cloudflare's abuse protection.
+Cloudflare’s abuse protection methods do not affect well-intentioned traffic.
+However, if you send many thousands of requests per second from a small number of client IP addresses, you can inadvertently trigger Cloudflare’s abuse protection.
 If you expect to receive `1015` errors in response to traffic or expect your application to incur these errors, contact Cloudflare to increase your limit.

 The burst rate and daily request limits apply at the account level, meaning that requests on your workers.dev subdomain count toward the same limit as your zones.
 Upgrade to a [paid plan](https://dash.cloudflare.com/?account=workers/plans) to automatically lift these limits.